The Escort Passport iX is the entry-level Escort with GPS technology, used by high-end radar detectors to reduce false alarms.

-Also inherited from the Max family is the annoying Overspeed Alert.
+Also from the Max family is the annoying Overspeed Alert.
 Factory-set at 70 mph, every trip north of that speed elicits a verbal admonishment—"Overspeed!"—and the speed display ominously turns red.

-An average-sized finger can easily depress four of the six Escort iX buttons simultaneously.
-Hunting for one of these controls requires deliberation and except when using the oversized Mute button, the safest way to operate the iX is while the vehicle is parked.
+The iX is controlled by six top-mounted buttons with hardly any space in between.
+An average-sized finger can easily depress four of the six simultaneously.
+Except when using the oversized Mute button, the safest time to adjust the iX is probably while the vehicle is parked.

 An Auto LoK setting chops K-band sensitivity by 65 percent to help reduce false alarms.
 A new IVT filter helps it to identify and ignore vehicular Blind Spot Monitoring (BSM) systems.
 These operate on the same K-band frequency as police radar and have become a huge headache for detectors.

 Auto NoX shuts off X band to cut false alarms, a worthwhile move except in Ohio, whose highway patrol is the only one that still uses this ancient radar band.

 The two features can't be used simultaneously, however.
 This gives drivers a choice between fewer X-band false alarms or fewer K-band false alarms, but not both.

 The competition has a wider array of anti-false-alarm measures.
 For instance, the Radenso XP and Radenso Pro M allow users to set speed thresholds for the onset of audible alerts.
 Both also offer narrow-K-band settings to further cut down on false alarms.